 Note that some dates are approximate, since even we at AAWP can't see into the future with certainty!
 I've colour coded table cells, with pale red for 'on the way out, with workarounds and caveats', through increasingly dark shades, and red for 'no hope!'...

 If something goes horribly wrong and you need a fresh start then there are a couple of PC-based utilities to help out (WDRT, OTC Updater), though they rely on the original phone 'images' being still available on Microsoft's servers.
 I can't imagine the download bandwidth here amounts to much, but Microsoft will, at some point, shut down these servers, probably because things are changing server-side to accommodate new services and platforms.
 No end date is known, I'd guess, 2021 or beyond.
-They're all still working right now, at the end of April 2020, though I've had some reports on over-the-air updates being flaky for older phones.
+They're all still working right now, in August 2020, though I've had some reports on over-the-air updates being flaky for older phones.
 I'll report back as needed.

 If all else fails, sites like lumiafirmware.com appear to have archived all the device images from Microsoft's servers.
 Actually flashing them on isn't trivial, so I'll save a tutorial for when the official utilities break!